-- 1. Purchase of one mobile barcode scanner and two iPad minis to inventory books and be used at community events to sign patrons up for library services; - 2.
-Purchase one security mirror for our computer lab area to reduce vandalism or misuse of the library; - 3.
-Maintain memberships, consortiums, and database subscriptions to give the community up-to-date access to resource and information; and - 4.
-Purchase shelving for better organization and easier access to books. - 5.
+- 1. Purchase one security gate; - 2.
+Maintain memberships, consortiums, and database subscriptions to give the community up-to-date access to resource and information; and - 3.
+Expand book collections; and - 4.
+Publicize library events and offerings; and - 5.
 Purchasing supplies for projects for the summer reading program; - 6.
-Host twelve (12) Library Community Event Nights; and - 7.
+Host twelve (12) Library Community Event Nights with at least six having a cultural focus; and - 7.
 Implement summer reading activities for children in the community.